Burghead: Local government

-Burghead is represented at The Moray Council by the Heldon & Laich ward, from which four councillors are elected.
-The members elected from this ward as of 3 May 2007 are: Allan Grant Wright (Scottish Conservative and unionist), John Christopher Hogg (Independent), Eric Morrison Mcgillivary (Independent) and David Christie Stewart (Scottish National Party).
-Moray Council is currently controlled by an Independent/Conservative Coalition.
+Burghead is represented at Moray Council in the ward of Heldon and Laich, from which four councillors are elected.
+The members elected from this ward as of the 2022 election are: James Allan (Scottish Conservative and Unionist), Bridget Mustard (Scottish Conservative and Unionist), John Cowe (Independent), and Neil Cameron (Scottish National Party).

 Burghead was previously represented at Moray Council by the Burghsea ward from which one councillor was elected under the first past the post electoral system.
 Since 3 May 2007 the STV electoral system has been used in local elections throughout Scotland, which means that Burghead is represented by several councillors in the significantly larger Heldon & Laich ward.

 Population (demography)

 The town had a population of 829 in 1841.
 The population of Burghead in 1991 according to the 1991 Census was 1,495.
 Data from the 2001 Census showed Burghead's population had risen to 1,640; however, mid-2004 estimates showed the population had risen again slightly to 1,680.
 The 2001 data makes Burghead the eighth-largest town in Moray behind Keith, Kinloss and Lhanbryde but ahead of Hopeman, Dufftown and Fochabers.

 Males in Burghead make up 53.6% of the population; this is higher than the figure of 49.97% for Moray which itself is slightly higher than the 48.05% for Scotland.
 Males in Burghead do not outnumber females nearly as much over the age of 25 as they do under 25, as the number of males per female is significantly lower over age 25 (1.05) than it is under 25 (1.45).